ssm-lab/rl4mt-replication-package/README.md

 | Uncertainty - Oracle and Single human) | {0.2k ∣ k $\in$ 0..4} |
 | Uncertainty – Cooperating humans | 2D Manhattan distance |
 | Cooperative advice type | {Sequential cooperation, parallel cooperation} |

-## Data replication steps
-- For the charts, run `python .\02-scripts\plotting.py` from the root and follow the instructions.
-Results will be generated into `03-results` in two formats, in the respective `pdf` and `png` subfolders.
-- For the significance tests, run `python .\02-scripts\t_test.py > 03-results/significance/results.txt` from the root.
-Results will be generated into `03-results/significance` in a textual tabular format.

 ## Results